asyncwebio/strapi-chatgpt/README.md

 With this plugin, you can add ChatGPT-powered chatbots and other natural language processing functionality to your Strapi application with ease.
 The plugin provides a simple interface for configuring and deploying your ChatGPT models, as well as tools

-Setting up the plugin is super easy and can be completed within 10 minutes.
+Setting up the plugin is super easy and can be completed within 2 minutes.

 1. Enter your OpenAI API credentials.
-1. Select the model you want to use.
+1. Optionally, select the model you want to use.
-1. Optionally, you can configure the model's parameters.

 Thats it!
 You can now use ChatGPT in your Strapi application.